 My response follows:

-The reason for meetings are highly contextual: on intended purpose, style of meeting management, level of personnel involved and situational urgency, as well as on company and national culture.
+The reasons for meetings are highly contextual: on intended purpose, style of meeting management, level of personnel involved and situational urgency, as well as on company and national culture.
 Meetings in some countries are simply public confirmations of decisions already taken beforehand, whereas in others they may be truly necessary to gain consensus, and in still others a generator of new ideas through brainstorming.
 Or all three.
 In Dr. Asch’s research example, were the others around the table of equal social stature, higher or lower?
 Were they subject matter specialists and you are the only generalist?

 “Truth” and “right answers” are almost never as clear-cut as Dr. Asch’s example.
 Nor are “high-performing teams who are willing to tell it the way it is” always the way to achieve results, long-, medium- or short-term.
 One person’s “candor and honesty” is another’s social faux pas or lack of respect, causing more damage than good.
 Don’t forget that any one person’s opinion is highly influenced by their own individual perspective, one that you may not necessarily share.